 Rees et al. (2013) explore the legal and ecological meaning of the term 'Site Integrity'.
-They highlight the EC Guidance (2000) which states that the integrity of the site may be defined as 'the coherence of the site's ecological structure and function, across its whole area, or the habitats, complex of habitats and/or populations of species for which the site is classified'.
+They highlight the EC Guidance (European Union, 2000) which states that the integrity of the site may be defined as 'the coherence of the site's ecological structure and function, across its whole area, or the habitats, complex of habitats and/or populations of species for which the site is classified'.
 Rees et al (2013) demonstrate that various ecological processes at a site and network level underpin ecological integrity.
 Site integrity therefore requires an understanding of 'the ecosystem organisation at a location in terms of the ecosystem structure, functions, processes and connectivity, especially in relation to the features of interest and its resilience to and ability to recover from, disturbance'.
-Even for those species who spend only part of their life in the estuary, community dynamics are an entirely relevant ecological level of integration that are central to the consideration of Site Integrity.

 An ecological community is any assemblage of populations living in a prescribed area or habitat.
 A community may be of any size; the community of organisms in a rotting log or the community of plants in a deciduous forest (Krebs 2001).
 The community is a complex ecological unit with connections between species.
-A major consideration of ecology is how strong these relationships are.
-Is a community an organised system of recurrent species of a haphazard collection of populations with minimal integration?
-How frequently is the distribution and abundance of one species determined by interactions with other species?
-(Krebs 2001).

 The term 'fish community' is often applied to the collection of fish species which utilise an estuary, despite the fact that some of those fish only use the estuary for part of their life cycle (e.g. Elliot and Taylor 1986, Humphries et al. 1992, Henderson 2010, Schaberg et al. 2019).
 In fact, the term community is specifically used in the official description of the Severn Estuary EMS's designated fish assemblage (Bird 2008).
-The lack of consideration of processes within the Severn Estuary fish community is a particularly stark omission given that the community dynamics of fish in the Severn are among the best studied in the world (Henderson and Holmes 1987, Henderson and Holmes 1989, Holmes and Henderson 1990, Henderson and Holmes 1991, Henderson et al. 1992, Henderson and Seaby 1994, Potter et al. 1997, Henderson and Seaby 2000, Potter et al. 2001, Magurran and Henderson 2003, Henderson et al. 2006, Henderson 2007, Henderson and Bird 2010, Henderson et al. 2011, Magurran and Henderson 2012, Henderson and Henderson 2017).
+The lack of consideration of processes within the Severn Estuary fish community is a particularly stark omission given that the community dynamics of fish in the Severn are among the best studied in the world (Henderson and Holmes 1987, Henderson and Holmes 1989, Holmes and Henderson 1990, Henderson and Holmes 1991, Henderson et al. 1992, Henderson and Seaby 2000, Potter et al. 2001, Magurran and Henderson 2003, Henderson et al.

+al. 2006, Henderson 2007, Henderson and Bird 2010, Henderson et al. 2011, Magurran and Henderson 2012, Henderson and Henderson 2017).

 Research into estuary fish communities has been boosted in the last 20 years by discussions around developing the concept of nurseries and essential fish habitat.
 This work initially focused on how to define nursery areas which lead to consideration of the contributions of various nursery habitats to adult populations (Beck et al. 2001, Dahlgren et al. 2006).
 However, more recently there has been greater acknowledgement of the functioning of fish nurseries themselves with trophic processes, nutrient cycling and availability and the movement of nutrients by migrating animals being linked to the connectivity of fish populations within estuaries (Sheaves 2009, Sheaves et al. 2015).
-It is now understood that the physical and biological translocation of nutrients, migrations (ontogenetic, life history, spawning and feeding), food-web dynamics and predator prey interactions of fish in nursery areas play a crucial role in structuring biological populations, communities and assemblages and in driving the biological processes that support them (Sheaves 2015).
+It is now understood that the physical and biological translocation of nutrients, migrations (ontogenetic, life history, spawning and feeding), food-web dynamics and predator prey interactions of fish in nursery areas play a crucial role in structuring biological populations, communities and assemblages and in driving the biological processes that support them (Sheaves et al. 2015).
 This marks a significant theoretical shift away from only considering the value of nursery areas in terms of the contribution they make to adult populations.
 The inclusion of the fish assemblage within the over-arching estuary feature of the Severn Estuary EMS which incorporates all aspects of the physical, chemical and biological attributes of the estuary as an ecosystem (Natural England and CCW 2009) further highlights that the fish are protected as part of a wider, connected ecosystem which is protected at the Severn Estuary level.